-Civil and criminal legal theories are taught along with the practical skills used by paralegals in the workforce to apply the theory to real-world situations - including the preparation of documents and pleadings, legal research, and interviewing skills.
+Civil and criminal legal theories are taught along with the practical skills used by paralegals in the workforce to apply the theory to real-world situations, including the preparation of documents and pleadings, legal research, and interviewing skills.

 The formal program goals and official learning outcomes are listed below.

-UAFS' legal assistance program supports the general principles of ethical legal practice, professional responsibility, and the prohibition against the unauthorized practice of law that prohibits a paralegal from offering legal advice or actively providing legal representation except as specifically permitted by state or federal law.
+UAFS's Legal Studies program supports the general principles of ethical legal practice, professional responsibility, and the prohibition against the unauthorized practice of law that prohibits a paralegal from offering legal advice or actively providing legal representation except as specifically permitted by state or federal law.

 Program Goals and Learning Outcomes

 Learning Outcomes are tested for throughout the program with legal research and writing assignments being an integral part of all courses as well as multiple exams over substantive areas of the law.
-Students are expected to perform at a 'C' level or better in their expressions of understanding in all areas tested and on all legal research and writing assignments.
+Students are expected to perform at a C-level or better in their expressions of understanding in all areas tested and on all legal research and writing assignments.